 Much like the first cohort of STEMULATE students, this past year’s participants spent eight weeks performing hands-on research as visiting scholars in laboratories on the UCSD campus with mentorship from faculty researchers.

 The program allows student researchers to reinforce their identities in STEM by giving back through community service and volunteer opportunities in the spring semester and by spending the summer familiarizing themselves with the university campus, normalizing daily routines and working in a research lab setting.
 Student participants received personal, academic and professional development support to connect with the broader scientific community in San Diego, as well as with each other.
-Equally important, STEMULATE also allows UCSD graduate students and postdoctoral fellows to serve as mentors and supervisors support during their stint with the visiting scholars.
+Equally important, STEMULATE also allows UCSD graduate students and postdoctoral fellows to serve as mentors and supervisors during their stints with visiting scholars.
 UCSD CREATE leaders understand that oftentimes these can be new and learning experiences for everyone involved.

 After expressing interest and submitting applications, five undergraduate community college students were selected to participate in STEMULATE 2022.
 This year’s participants ranged in age from 19 to 50 and were all women, nearly three times higher than the national representation of women in the STEM workforce (National Girls Collaborative Project, 2022).
 Additionally, 80% of the STEMULATE participants were the first in their families to pursue a STEM-related field of study, 40% identified as Latinx and 20% identified as Native American women.